Working with Millennial LASIK Patients

 What are authority stamps?

-Authority stamps are logos of any local or national publications, networks, etc. that you’ve been featured in or spoke on stage of.
+Authority stamps are logos of any local or national publications, networks, etc. that you’ve been featured in or spoken about on stage.

 Why are authority stamps so powerful?